CoDi -- an exemplar-conditioned diffusion model for low-shot counting: Introduction

 We address the aforementioned challenges by proposing a new low-shot \underline{Co}unting by \underline{Di}ffusion method (\methodName{}).
-Our main contribution is a new latent diffusion pipeline specialized for low-shot object counting. \methodName{} exploits the excellent high spatial frequency image generation capabilities of the modern diffusion models, ensuring crisp and detailed object location maps even in highly dense regions of small objects.
+Our main contribution is a new latent diffusion pipeline specialized for low-shot object counting.
+Since diffusion models are trained to predict one instance of annotation, rather than their average, they avoid the problem of annotation noise. \methodName{} exploits this property and converts it into a counting engine capable of producing crisp and detailed object location maps even in highly dense regions of small objects.
 Our second contribution is the new exemplar-based conditioning module that injects the annotated exemplars into the denoising network.
 The module continuously adapts exemplar prototypes by extracting them during the diffusion process and guiding the denoising network towards the target object locations.
 This leads to output location maps with narrow local kernels appropriate for accurate object localizations through local maxima counting and false positive reduction, while taking less computational resources compared to the existing pixel-space diffusion counters~\cite{ranasinghe2024crowddiff}.
 As a third contribution, we demonstrate a straight-forward adaptation to a reference-less scenario.
 To the best of our knowledge, \methodName{} is the first diffusion-based counter that covers the full spectrum of low-shot counting scenarios.

 Quantitative evaluation shows that \methodName{} outperforms all current state-of-the-art density-, box- and point-based counters on the challenging FSC147~\cite{ranjan2021learning} few-shot task by 15\% MAE and 29\% RMSE.
 It sets a new state-of-the-art in one-shot scenario, and outperforms the current top-performer~\cite{pelhan2024novel} by 13\% MAE and 49\% RMSE, showcasing remarkable robustness to reducing the number of provided exemplars.
 In the reference-less scenario, \methodName{} outperforms best current state-of-the-art~\cite{pelhan2024novel} by 10\% MAE.
-On the challenging multi-class MCAC~\cite{hobley2025abc} benchmark, \methodName{} sets a new state-of-the-art, outperforming the current top-performer by 44\% MAE and 7\% RMSE.
+On the challenging multi-class MCAC~\cite{hobley2025abc} benchmark, \methodName{} sets a new state-of-the-art, outperforming the current top-performer by 38\% MAE and 4\% RMSE.